valba/sjcg/README.md

 ## Template Customization

-Please, customize all parameters of the Gaussian template (queue, expiration time, etc.) according to your needs before using it.
+Please, customize all parameters of the Gaussian template (queue name, expiration time, etc.) according to your needs before using it.

 **Warning**: The Gaussian template considers the SCRATCH directory be located at your '${HOME}/SCRATCH/' directory.